 - Transfer all files in the right contiguous partition (such as D:) to other place.

 - Right click D drive in Disk Management and select Delete Volume.

 - Right click the left contiguous partition (C:) and select Extend Volume.

 - In the pop-up Extend Volume Wizard window, simply click Next till Finish.

 If you want to resize FAT32 partition or extend a NTFS partition without deleting another one, you have to run third party disk partition software.

 2. How to resize system partition C in Windows 2008 Server

 It is much easier to resize Server 2008 volume with partitioning software and there are many choices in the market.
-However, not any one can complete this task well.
+However, remember to back up in advance and run the safest tool.
 Different with read-only program, when resizing hard drive partition, the parameters of associated disk, partition and files will be changed.
 In some conditions, all files in the partition will be moved to new locations.
 If any software error or hardware issue occur, part of parameters could failed to be modified.
 If it happens, your system, partition and files will be damaged.
 This is the reason why you'd better back up in advance and run safe partition software.